FirstEverTech/Universal-Intel-Chipset-Updater/AI_AUDITS.md

 ## Overall Assessment

-Based on comprehensive independent reviews across three audit cycles, this project represents the **highest standard of security and reliability** in its category.
+Based on structured AI security reviews across three audit cycles, this project demonstrates a consistently high standard of security architecture and reliability for an open-source PowerShell utility in its category.

 ✅ Daily personal use
 ✅ IT technician toolkits